akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 1.6.
 Deployment

 ### 2. The Technique <- Why?
-We will use the binary classification models of Supervised Learning (Logistic Regression, Decision Trees, KNN, Naive Bayes) and ensemble learning (Bagging: Random Forest).
+We will use the binary classification models of:
+- Supervised Learning (Logistic Regression, Decision Trees, KNN, Naive Bayes)
+- Ensemble learning (Bagging: Random Forest).

 And then select the best based on metrics.
 Because the computanional cost is not too high due to the scale of the dataset <br/>

+We won't use:
-We won't use deep learning models because the little amount of information
+- Deep learning models because the little amount of information
+- Unsupervised learning beacuse the output is labeled
+- Reinforcement learning

 ### 3. The Tool(s) <- Why?
 We will use R and Python.  </br>